sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/confirm the ending/README-confirm-the-ending.md

   - str = "Hello", target = "lo" - result = true

 # steps
-1. find a substring at the end of a sting based on the length of the substing `passed` to the `second argument`.
+1. find a substring at the end of a sting based on the length of the substring `passed` to the `second argument`.

 # challenge code
 function confirmEnding(str, target) {